• Skip to primary navigation

 Then you'll have perfectly cooked grains that add delicious flavor to your dishes.

-White rice has a subtle flavor, making it great for pairing with bold sauces or curries.
+White rice has a subtle flavor, making it great for pairing with bold sauces or curries - White Carrot vs Parsnip comparison for flavor swaps.

 Meanwhile, wild rice offers a nutty and earthy flavor with hints of sweetness.

-White rice absorbs flavors of ingredients it is cooked with – enhancing the dish.
+White rice absorbs flavors of ingredients it is cooked with - improving the dish.

 Wild rice, however, has a unique and distinctive flavor that stands out.